Digital or traditional printing

 Should I print my newspaper digitally or traditionally?

-- Under 500 copies?
-We'll print your newspaper digitally.
-This is our most popular form of printing.
+- Under 500 copies - Choose digital printing.
+This is our most popular form of printing, and is available from 1 copy.

-- Between 500 and 1,000?
-You can go either way.
+- 500 to 1,000 copies - You can print either digitally or traditionally.
 Order a free sample pack to compare both options.

-Both printing methods are very quick, with turnaround times of 1 to 7 working days in the UK and 3 to 9 days internationally.
+Both printing methods are fast, with turnaround times of 1 to 7 working days in the UK and 3 to 9 days internationally.

 Digital printing (1-1,000 copies)